FAQ

 Can I bring my dog or my goat with me to goat yoga class or to a goat social?

 Absolutely not.
 Please do not bring a dog in your vehicle either.
-We have a livestock guardian dog on duty and she views other dogs as threats no matter how friendly or if they are in a car or not.
+We have our own dogs and they view other dogs as threats no matter how friendly or if they are in a car or not.
 Goats are prey animals and are very threatened by strange dogs around them no matter how well behaved.
 Another goat coming in is a concern because of our working to become a Grade A Dairy.

 Do you sell goats?